 Can I sketch in the galleries?

-be sure to bring a lapboard or clipboard as floors, walls, or pedestals cannot be used as support when sketching.
+Be sure to bring a lapboard or clipboard as floors, walls, or pedestals cannot be used as support when sketching and use either lead or colored pencils.
 While in the galleries and moving through, please carry your materials carefully.
 Keep those pencils in check!

 Can I copy my favorite painting?

-Sure!
-To do this, please complete this request form and send it to the Paintings Department by email (firstname.lastname@example.org), mail, or drop it off in person.
-Our mailing address is: Department of Paintings, Minneapolis Institute of Art, 2400 Third Avenue South, Minneapolis, MN 55404.
+To make such a request, please complete the Request Form and send it to Mia by email (email@example.com), mail or drop it off in person.
+Our mailing address is: Visitor Experience, Minneapolis Institute of Art, 2400 Third Avenue South, Minneapolis, MN 55404.

 I’m an artist and would love to show my work at Mia; is this possible?